576bhp Kia EV6 GT revealed – Tesla Model 3 rival to pack a punch

 To make best use of all this power, the GT model features its own electronically controlled limited slip differential on the rear axle, which will help effectively meter out power and torque.
 Given its close relationship to the Ioniq 5 and the focus on widespread modularisation of parts on the E-GMP platform, the EV6 GT will likely share the same MacPherson strut front and multi-link rear suspension designs as that car.
 We would, however, expect coil springs and adaptive dampers in place of heavier and more mechanically complex air springs.

 The battery that will feed the EV6’s electric motors is a 77.4kWh pack that sits along the base of the chassis, creating a flat floor and facilitating an unusually long 2800mm wheelbase.
 The EV6 GT itself is only a single millimeter longer than its key rival the Tesla Model 3, but due its ‘crossover’ form, sits over 100mm taller at 1545mm.

 The EV6 GT will join lesser single motor and two-wheel drive versions available with a smaller 58kWh battery pack for a UK launch in the second half of this year – Kia is already taking pre-orders.
 Kia has not announced official range estimates, but lesser EV6 models with a single motor and the same battery pack have a 316 mile WLTP estimated range – a figure the significantly more powerful GT will likely sit under.
-Prices will start at just over £42k for the entry level version, with this GT model topping the range at £58,295, right on the tail of its Tesla and Polestar rivals.
+Prices will start at £40,895 for the entry-level rear-wheel drive version, with this GT model topping the range at £58,295 when it arrives later in 2022, right on the tail of its Tesla and Polestar rivals.